andreas-schoch/dominoscript/readme.md

 It pops a <ins>string sequence</ins> of the stack to represent the key you want to check for.

+Unlike `NUMIN` and `STRIN` it doesn't block the program, so you can use it in a loop to check for user input.

 **<ins>What string sequence?:</ins>**
 - If a key is a printable character, the sequence is the Unicode value of the key.
 For example, to check if the user pressed the `a` key, you would push the string `a`.
 - If a key is a special key like arrow left, right etc, the sequence is an escape sequence.
 For example, to check if the user pressed the left arrow key, you would push the escape sequence `\u001b[D` to the stack.

 **<ins>What is an escape sequence?:</ins>**

-Escape sequences are sequences of characters that are used to represent special keys like arrow keys *(but can also be used to control terminal behavior, such as cursor movement and text formatting)*.
-They usually start with the escape character `\u001b` (unicode: 27).
-For example, the escape sequence for the left arrow key is `\u001b[D`.
+Escape sequences are sequences of characters that are used to represent special non-printable keyboard keys like arrow keys but can also be used to control terminal behavior, such as cursor position, text color and more.
 Check out the [Escape Sequence reference](#Special-keyboard-Characters) instruction to see how to reset the state of all keys.

-Unlike `NUMIN` and `STRIN` it doesn't block the program, so you can use it in a loop to check for user input.

-Here are some common escape sequences for keys on a keyboard:

-These sequences are commonly used in terminal applications to detect key presses and control terminal behavior.

 #### `KEYRES`
 <img src="assets/horizontal/5-5.png" alt="Domino" width="128">